Novato, California Therapists

 Life in Novato, California

 Novato is an overall prosperous community.
 Its estimated annual household income of $83,895 far outstrips the national and state medians.
-The median home value in Novato is $709,800, 53 percent higher than California, and the cost of living in Novato is 28 percent higher than in the state at large.
+The median home value in Novato is $709,800, 53% higher than in California, and the cost of living in Novato is 28% higher than in the state at large.

-The population of Novato is remarkably well educated, especially compared to the rest of the country.
-Approximately 44 percent of adults have attained at least a bachelor’s degree, compared with 30.9 percent for the United States, and an impressive 93.3 percent are high school graduates at the very least.
+The population of Novato is remarkably well-educated, especially compared to the rest of the country.
+Approximately 44% of adults have attained at least a bachelor’s degree, compared with 30.9% for the United States, and an impressive 93.3% are high school graduates at the very least.

-Total crime is 39 percent lower in Novato than the rest of California, making it a particularly safe place to live.
+Total crime is 39% lower in Novato than the rest of California, making it a particularly safe place to live.
 The crime index for Novato is lower than the average for the U.S.

 Mental Health Statistics in Novato